 To put it another way, if someone told me I could travel forever but never write or write forever but never travel, I would, without question, choose to write.
 Because, really, when I write, I escape where I am without having to move.
 I’m not ungrateful of the travel, I love the travel, but LGB could have been a blog about anything, it just happened that Matt and I love to travel, so it organically grew into a travel blog.
 I guess what I’m saying is, find what you really love most and wonderful things will naturally come from it – you don’t always have to see the whole picture, to begin with, all you need is that one, vital piece to get you started.

 Little Grey Box has always been about creating, that’s why Matt and I don’t put advertising on the website or work under affiliate programs (where we get a commission when someone buys/books something).
-I don’t want to earn money off other people doing something, I want to be paid to do the thing I love.
+I don’t want to earn money from other people doing something, I want to be paid to do the thing I love.
 It has and always will be about one thing – being a writer.

-Sometimes, like the past two weeks, I lose my focus a little bit and that slips aways from me.
+Sometimes, like the past two weeks, I lose my focus a little bit and that slips away from me.
 It becomes more about producing content because I need to keep the blog fresh and sustained.
 When that happens, it’s usually because I’m drained and it means I need to reset and refocus.
 So, this weekend, I’ll be focusing on replenishing myself after a very draining week, filling myself back up with all the things I love so I can feel refreshed, inspired and reconnected.

 What I learned this week